GUDHI/gudhi-devel/.github/how_to_compile_gudhi_in_a_conda_env.md

 ## Compilation

-It is not mandatory, and it can be quite long to compile everything, but in order to compile all c++ utilities, examples, benchmarks, unitary tests, and python module:
+It is not mandatory, and it can be quite long to compile everything ([ccache](https://ccache.dev/) can help here), but in order to compile all c++ utilities, examples, benchmarks, unitary tests, and python module:
 ```bash
 cd /workdir/gudhi-devel
 rm -rf build; mkdir build  # /!\ any existing build folder will be removed